ic-Solutions/neetadvisor/_posts/2021-09-11-armed-forces-medical-college-afmc-pune.md

 ## **Armed Forces Medical Colleges, Pune**

-**This BLOG will help you gather information about AFMC (Armed Forces medical colleges) NEET 2021 counselling.
-It would help you know that how it is different from other universities too.**
+**This blog provides key details about AFMC NEET 2021 counselling and how it differs from other universities.**

 **Read the blog to get elaborative guidance on AFMC Counselling.**